City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 To test SMS functionality locally, rename `.env.template` file to `.env` in */backend* and update the Telia username/password/user fields with right values *(check in Microsoft Teams - Vantaan Kaupunki Wiki page to see whom to contact to get the values)*

+## QR-code reading

+Qr-code check-in endpoint is open by default, and should be accessible without authentication.
+This is due the removal of session-token when entering to QR-code screen, to prevent end-user to navigate to other parts of the application.

 ## Troubleshooting

 ### Login not working